Ansley-Paul/SpaceZ/readme.md

 npm install web-vitals

 To work:
-Run server.py in backend\pyFiles\server.py
+Run server.py in backend\pyFiles\server.py__
-npm start cd to frontend\nodeJsFiles\frontend
+"npm start" in cmd terminal and cd to frontend\nodeJsFiles\frontend